Ezequiel Tovar Preview, Player Props: Rockies vs. Diamondbacks

-Ezequiel Tovar, with a slugging percentage of .341 in his past 10 games -- including one home run -- will be in action for the Colorado Rockies against the Arizona Diamondbacks, with Brandon Pfaadt on the mound, September 5 at 9:40 PM ET.
+Ezequiel Tovar -- .205 average over his past 10 games -- will be in action for the Colorado Rockies versus the Arizona Diamondbacks, with Zach Davies on the hill, on September 6 at 3:40 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Diamondbacks.

 Ezequiel Tovar Game Info & Props vs. the Diamondbacks